 The cons on versatility for action cams come with their limited focal length as it’s generally fixed optically.
 Meaning you can’t zoom.
 They’re made for wide angle point of view video and photos, to get as much in a picture as possible(this makes them great for selfies though!)

 The still photo quality is as good as a cell phone or point and shoot camera, as they have a small similar sized sensor.
 Best for social media use.
-They’re around 12megapixels in max resolution.
-The video quality can be great though, and again, where this camera type really shines.
+The video quality can be great though, using resolutions of 4k and higher now with image stabilization.
+And again, video is where this type of camera really shines.

 Ease of Use